OpenEvalProject/evals/manuscripts/elife-56674/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/56674/elife-56674-fig3-v2.jpg)

-**Figure 3.:** hpr1Δ and rnh1Δ rnh201Δ mutants at the LacZ-containing constructs under the GAL1 or tet promoters.DNA:RNA Immuno-Precipitation (DRIP) with the S9.6 antibody in WT (W303), hpr1Δ (U678.4C) and rnh1Δ rnh201Δ (HRN2.10C) strains in asynchronous cultures treated or not in vitro with RNase H in the GL-LacZ, tetp:LacZ and GL-LacZi constructs turned transcriptionally off (2% glucose or 5 μg/mL doxycycline) or on (2% galactose and in the absence of doxycycline).
-Average and SEM of three independent experiments are shown *, p≤0.05; **, p≤0.01; ***, p≤0.001 (unpaired Student’s t-test).Figure 3—source data 1.
+**Figure 3.:** DNA:RNA Immuno-Precipitation (DRIP) with the S9.6 antibody in WT (W303), hpr1Δ (U678.4C) and rnh1Δ rnh201Δ (HRN2.10C) strains in asynchronous cultures treated or not in vitro with RNase H in the GL-LacZ, tetp:LacZ and GL-LacZi constructs turned transcriptionally off (2% glucose or 5 μg/mL doxycycline) or on (2% galactose and in the absence of doxycycline).
+Average and SEM of three independent experiments are shown *, p≤0.05; **, p≤0.01; ***, p≤0.001 (unpaired Student’s t-test).

 Given that the levels of transcription from the GAL1 and tet promoters used for the constructs are very different (Figure 1—figure supplement 1), we decided to perform recombination tests with similar constructs in which the promoters were interchanged.
 Thus, we studied recombination in the TL-LacZ recombination system (Santos-Pereira et al., 2013) and used a GAL:LacZ construct to produce the LacZ transcripts from a remote locus.
 Figure 4 shows that, whereas transcription at the TL-LacZ recombination system enhanced recombination as previously published (Santos-Pereira et al., 2013), again no significant stimulation of recombination was detected when RNAs were produced in trans in either wild-type, hpr1∆ or rnh1∆ rnh201∆ cells even when the RNA was generated from the strong GAL1 promoter.

 ![Figure 4.](https://cdn.elifesciences.org/articles/56674/elife-56674-fig4-v2.jpg)

 **Figure 4.:** Recombination analysis in WT (W303), hpr1Δ (U678.4C) and rnh1Δ rnh201Δ (HRN2.10C) carrying TL-LacZ plasmid system (pCM184-TL-LacZ) plus either the pRS416 empty vector or the same vector carrying the LacZ gene (pRS416-GALLacZ).
 In this case, the four combinations studied were: i) no transcription, with TL-LacZ construct turned transcriptionally off (5 μg/mL doxycycline) and an empty plasmid; ii) transcription in trans, with TL-LacZ construct turned transcriptionally off (5 μg/mL doxycycline) and the GAL-LacZ construct switched on (2% galactose); iii) transcription in cis, with TL-LacZ construct turned transcriptionally on and an empty plasmid; and iv) transcription in cis and in trans, with TL-LacZ construct turned transcriptionally on and the GAL-LacZ construct switched on (2% galactose).
-Average and SEM of at least three independent experiments consisting in the median value of six independent colonies each are shown. *, p≤0.05; **, p≤0.01; ***, p≤0.001; ****, p≤0.0001 (unpaired Student’s t-test).Figure 4—source data 1.
+Average and SEM of at least three independent experiments consisting in the median value of six independent colonies each are shown. *, p≤0.05; **, p≤0.01; ***, p≤0.001; ****, p≤0.0001 (unpaired Student’s t-test).

 Finally, since all experiments were performed in plasmid-born systems in the original W303 background bearing the rad5-G535R mutation (Fan et al., 1996), we integrated the GL-LacZ system in the chromosome of a RAD5 wild-type strain to ascertain that the rad5-G535R mutation did not affect the results as well as to confirm that the results were the same in a chromosome locus.
 As it can be seen in Figure 5, transcription of the chromosomal recombination system promoted a 30-fold increase in recombination levels in the tho mutant hpr1∆ with respect to the WT, in agreement with all previous data showing that co-transcriptional DNA:RNA hybrids are a potent source of recombination.
 By contrast, mRNA produced at a different locus had no effect on recombination, neither in wild-type cells nor in the tho mutant hpr1∆.
 Hence, altogether, these results argue that, in contrast to mRNA produced in cis, RNA produced at a particular locus does not lead to recombinogenic DNA damage at regions located in trans.

 ![Figure 5.](https://cdn.elifesciences.org/articles/56674/elife-56674-fig5-v2.jpg)

 **Figure 5.:** Recombination analysis in WT (WGLZN), hpr1Δ (HGLZN) strains carrying the GL-LacZ recombination system integrated in chromosome III.
 Strains were transformed with empty vector pCM190 or the same vector carrying the LacZ gene (pCM179).
-Average and SEM of at least three independent experiments are shown consisting in the median value of six independent colonies each. **, p≤0.01; ****, p≤0.0001 (unpaired Student’s t-test).Figure 5—source data 1.
+Average and SEM of at least three independent experiments are shown consisting in the median value of six independent colonies each. **, p≤0.01; ****, p≤0.0001 (unpaired Student’s t-test).

-## Rad51 is not required for DNA:RNA hybridization
+### Rad51 is not required for DNA:RNA hybridization

 We next wondered about the possible role of the recombination protein Rad51 in DNA:RNA hybridization.
 To examine this, we analyzed in hpr1∆ cells the effect of transcribing the ectopic tet:LacZ construct on recombination in our direct-repeat systems when these were not transcribed (Figure 6).
 It is important to remark that the recombination events detected in our assays are deletions occurring by SSA between direct repeats, which do not require Rad51 (Pardo et al., 2009).
 Indeed, in agreement with SSA annealing being Rad51-independent, RAD51 deletion caused no significant changes in the recombination frequencies in our assay.
 Thus, any conclusion about Rad51-dependency or independency of the hybridization inferred from our assay is not contaminated by a possible direct role of Rad51 in the event we are studying.
 Importantly, we observed no differences when RAD51 was deleted in hpr1∆ cells even when the LacZ sequence was expressed from the plasmid containing the tet::LacZ construct.
 This result argues against Rad51 facilitating or impeding the formation of DNA:RNA hybrids with RNAs produced in trans.

 ![Figure 6.](https://cdn.elifesciences.org/articles/56674/elife-56674-fig6-v2.jpg)

 **Figure 6.:** Recombination analysis in WT (W303), hpr1Δ (U678.1C), rad51Δ (WSR51.4A) and hpr1Δ rad51Δ (HPR51.15A) strains carrying GL-LacZ plasmid system (pRS314-GL-LacZ) plus either the pCM190 empty vector or the same vector carrying the LacZ gene (pCM179).
-Average and SEM of at least three independent experiments consisting in the median value of six independent colonies each are shown. *, p≤0.05; **, p≤0.01, ***, p≤0.001 (unpaired Student’s t-test).Figure 6—source data 1.
+Average and SEM of at least three independent experiments consisting in the median value of six independent colonies each are shown. *, p≤0.05; **, p≤0.01, ***, p≤0.001 (unpaired Student’s t-test).

 We then wondered whether the formation of known recombinogenic DNA:RNA hybrids formed in cis, such as those reported in the hpr1∆ mutant, requires Rad51.
 For this purpose, we studied the effect in the strong hyper-recombination phenotype of hpr1∆ when transcription was induced in cis.
 As shown in Figure 6, the absence of Rad51 had no effect on the hyper-recombination observed, as hpr1∆ rad51∆ cells elevated the recombination frequency more than 70-fold with respect to rad51∆, similarly to Rad51+ cells.
 This result clearly indicates that the in cis DNA:RNA hybrid-mediated hyper-recombination phenotype is actually independent on Rad51.